 - To observe the highest standards of behaviour during the journey to and from school - in the case of cyclists, observe the Highway Code and dismount on the school site.

-- Drinking water is permitted in the classroom once permission has been granted by a member of staff (apart from science labs and near computers).
+- Drinking water is permitted in the classroom, once permission has been granted by a member of staff (apart from science labs and near computers).
+This should be brought to the lesson at the start.

 - Earphones must not be worn when students are in lessons, unless instructed to do so by a member of staff.
 These should be out of sight during lessons.